All of these God damned tracking cookies everywhere!

 While it may be a little over dramatic to say that not having a certain plugin in your SEO will destroy your site.
 Plugins like JetPack act as super-plugins to the point where they automate so many of the tasks that would take 5-10 plugins to do for you.
 The very thought of throwing JetPack into the garbage can is virtually inconceivable to many web-admins.
 Another problem with using the most popular plugins on the planet is that they are also the more hacked plugins on the planet.
 Think about it.
 If JetPack can be hacked then how many WordPress sites would that give you access to?
 Yeah.
 Thanks, but no thanks.
 I’m going to do my own research and replace it.

 We’re not above scaring the shit out of you either!

-The Akismet plugin is a great plugin and it does not vomit tracking cookies like Jetpack does.
-Yet, because they are all underneath the same banner which is “Automatic” they are using the reputation of Akismet to push their other products which used to be individual plugins and unfortunately now is one monstrous package which cannot be separated from one another.
+The Akismet plugin is a great plugin and it does not vomit tracking cookies as Jetpack does.
+Yet, because they are all underneath the same banner which is “Automatic” they are using the reputation of Akismet to push their other products which used to be individual plugins and unfortunately now is one monstrous package that cannot be separated from one another.

 If you don’t download our plugins then that’s okay.
 We’ll just taint the WordPress core with our plugins!

 There’s a website out there called “Gravatar” which is what the WordPress community uses to transfer icons and profiles from one WordPress site to another.
 That in a stripped WordPress you are left with only two options.

 - Either you have no icons for people who comment on your page what so ever.
 Which may be considered the best solution of them all.
 You can do this under Settings and the Discussion in your WordPress Admin Panel.

 - You have to resort to plugins which re-direct images back to your site such as WP User Avatar which allows you to disable gravatar and keep all of your icons locally loading.